znes/angus/documentation/case-studies-methodology.md

 & y_1, ..., y_m \geq  0\\
 \end{align*}

-See also Poster "Price theory and storage operation in electricity systems", Angus 2 Project Meeting, 12 June 2019 in Leipzig.
+For further background on this economic parameter, see also Poster "Price theory and storage operation in electricity systems", Angus 2 Project Meeting, 12 June 2019 in Leipzig.

 # Case Study CAES

+The first case study is the assement of a compressed air energy storage (CAES).
+In contrast to existing CAES applications with caverns as storage, poros strucutre are investigated.
+These structure are vastly available for storing energy.
+Hence, the potential for these (poros) CAES storages is large compared to rather limited cavern potential.
+To analyse the technical and economic performance of such storage the case study is applied.
+Results are used to assess the role to (p)-CAES storage in the context of a german energy transition with pathyways towards 100% Renewable energy supply.

 \begin{tikzpicture}
 \draw